microsoft/MicrosoftCloud/samples/openai-acs-msgraph/README.md

 This application has 3 main features that can be individually enabled depending on what you'd like to use.
 The features include:

 - **AI**: OpenAI Service.
-Used to enable natural language to SQL queries and for email and SMS message generation.
+Used to enable natural language to SQL queries, email and SMS message generation, and "bring your own data" functionality.
 - **Communication**: Azure Communication Services (ACS resource, phone number, and email domain).
 Used to enable in-app phone calling to customers and Email/SMS sending functionality.
-- **Organizational Data**: Azure Active Directory, Microsoft Graph, and (optionally) Teams channels.
+- **Organizational Data**: Azure Active Directory, Microsoft Graph, Microsoft Graph Toolkit, and (optionally) Teams channels.
 Used to pull in related company documents, chats, emails, and calendar events and even send a message into a Teams channel.

 Enable the features you'd like, ignore those you don't want, and the app will still run.
+You can [View the full tutorial](https://learn.microsoft.com/microsoft-cloud/dev/tutorials/openai-acs-msgraph?WT.mc_id=m365-94501-dwahlin) to learn how to build this application or go through the high-level summary that follows.

-To start, rename the provided *.env.example* file to *.env* in the *tutorials/openai-msgraph-acs* folder.
+1. To start, rename the provided *.env.example* file to *.env* in the *tutorials/openai-msgraph-acs* folder.
 Note that it has the following values:

     ```
     AAD_CLIENT_ID=